canonical/rockcraft/docs/how-to/rocks/convert-to-pebble-layer.rst

     :end-before: [docs:docker-run-end]
     :dedent: 2

-Notice the given command ``start nginx``, as this is Pebble's client syntax to let the Pebble daemon know that the ``nginx`` service defined in ``rockcraft.yaml`` (which is disabled by default) should be enabled at startup.
-Otherwise, the Pebble daemon would start without any NGINX service, although you could still later on ask for that service to be started (via something like ``docker exec <container-name> start nginx``).
+The Pebble daemon will start without any NGINX service, although you could still later on ask for either service to be started (via something like ``docker exec <container-name> start nginx``).
+We could have chosen to make one of the services run on startup by changing its corresponding ``startup`` field value to ``enabled``.

-At this point, your container should be deployed and running the ``nginx`` service, and you should be able to see the NGINX landing page by accessing port 8080 on you localhost:
+Once you start one of the services, your container should be deployed and running the ``nginx`` or ``nginx-debug`` service, and you should be able to see the NGINX landing page by accessing port 8080 on you localhost:

 .. literalinclude:: ../code/convert-to-pebble-layer/task.yaml
     :language: bash